AdobeDocs/experience-manager-cloud-service.en/help/forms/use-custom-fonts.md

 To add custom fonts to your Cloud Service environment:

 1. Setup and open the [local development project](setup-local-development-environment.md).
 You can use any IDE of your choice.
-1. At the top-level folder structure of the project, create a folder  to save custom fonts and add custom fonts to the folder.
+1. At the top-level folder structure of the project, create a folder(module) to save custom fonts and add custom fonts to the folder.
 For example, fonts/src/main/resources
 ![Fonts folder](assets/fonts.png)

-1. Open top-level pom.xml file of the development project.
+1. Open pom.xml file of the fonts module of the development project.
 1. Add `<Font-Archive-Version>` manifest entry to the .pom file and set value of version to 1:

     ``` xml